Get

 close up of Exotic Shorthair Tabby Cat in black brackground

-One of the most unique things about shorthair cat breeds is the diverse range of colors and coat patterns they’re available in.
-While the main shorthair cat breed colors include black, white, red, cream, brown, fawn, blue, grey, and cinnamon, genetic mutations and selective breeding have also produced gorgeous color patterns.
+One of the interesting things about shorthair cat breeds is the diverse range of colors and coat patterns.
+While the most common shorthair cat breed colors may include black, white, red, cream, brown, fawn, and blue, genetics and selective breeding have also produced gorgeous color patterns.

 If you’re interested in learning more about the shorthair cat colors for British, Exotic, and Oriental breeds, we’ve got you covered.
-Here is a list of the seven shorthair cat breed colors.
+Here is a list of the seven most common shorthair cat breed colors and patterns, which isn’t exclusive, as there are numerous other colors and patterns, and it would be impossible to list them all.

 divider 2 cats